 So, naturally, I took myself to the bathroom and washed my undies in the shower with a chunk of soap.
 It did the job nicely.

-- bring your own clothes detergent/soap if you have sensitive skin or special requirements!
+FYI: Bring your own clothes detergent/soap if you have sensitive skin or special requirements.
 Whilst your casa particular owners will usually be able to wash your clothes for you, they may have a type of detergent that is different to what you’re used to.